 The drills arrive at the stamping station on a timed belt.
 Depending on the product type, the stamping slide applies information showing the diameter and the product and brand names.
 In the following head alignment station, the exact positioning of the unfinished drill head is performed at the correct working angle, so that it is subsequently possible to perform the milling of the head geometry and the plate slot for the insertion of the carbide metal plate.

 Exact seat in frictional connection

 In the subsequent two milling stations, the machine removes the first two roof surfaces, then follows the milling of the next two roof surfaces at an angle of 60°.
 Then the machine provides the head with a slit for the subsequent insertion of the carbide metal plate, the milling is deburred and, for better grip of the carbide metal plate, is notched on the inside.
 Until the final soldering, a frictional hold is present.

 Next comes the crucial step: the insertion of the carbide metal plate which transforms the unmachined part into a high-quality drill.
 A SCARA robot picks up the plates from the conveyor by means of a pneumatic suction head and places them in a working form, which then inserts them into the notched gap in the drill head.
-The position coordinates for the entire process step are provided by the second Cognex In-Sight 5000.
+The position coordinates for the entire process step are provided by the second Cognex vision system.

 Angles without drawbacks

-The most important tool provided by the In-Sight 5000 is the geometric pattern matching capabilities from PatMax®.
+The most important tool provided by the In-Sight vision system is the geometric pattern matching capabilities from PatMax®.
 This vision tool locates the parts reliably and accurately, even under the toughest conditions.
 The geometry of an object is recorded using multiple boundary curves.
 PatMax is not tied to fixed pixel grids and can therefore look for similar shapes in the image, without having to rely on specific gray levels.